 The heaviest rain usually falls to the northeast and southwest of Costa Rica.
 On the Pacific coast, so much rain falls on the Osa Peninsula and Drake Bay during September and October that some lodges temporarily close.

 Despite the humidity and occasional showers, this can be a great season to find deals and promotions to save some money on your trip.
 Plus, there are notably less crowds during this season as well.

 Escaping the rain can be as simple as crossing the small country.
 In September and October, while the west coast of Costa Rica is drenched with rain, the east Caribbean side is often sunny and dry.
 When the wind goes the opposite way in January and February and brings the polar air down along the Caribbean coast, the opposite is true.

 All that wet weather is usually confined to one side of Costa Rica by the spine of mountains running down the middle.
 The Tilaran and Cordillera mountain ranges are part of the Continental Divide.
 When the storms start coming in off the Pacific, the mountain ranges keep most of the precipitation just to the west.
 When heavy tropical storms come in from the Caribbean Sea, the mountains keep the rain from crossing the country.

-High in the Tilaran Range, it is so wet that the Monteverde nature preserve gets all its water directly from the clouds.
-In this cloud forest, the moisture from the clouds constantly condenses onto the leaves above you, so your choices range between dripping and soaked.
-In the wet season, cloud forests get about 10% more rainfall than lower altitude rain forests.
-In the dry season, the amount of rainfall can be doubled!
+High in the Tilaran Range, it is so wet that the Monteverde Nature Preserve gets all its water directly from the clouds.
+In this cloud forest, the moisture from the clouds constantly condenses onto the leaves above you, so you will either be a bit wet or soaked, but never dry.
+In the wet season, cloud forests get about 10% more rainfall than lower altitude rainforests.
+In the dry season, the amount of rainfall can interestingly be doubled!